-Miscellaneous services include a microfilm machine, by means of which a student is able to get almost any material on file in America brought to his desk for research purposes; a film and slide collection, which is being developed; a religious picture collection; and of course the regular interlibrary loan facilities of other libraries.
+Miscellaneous services include a microfilm machine, by means of which a student is able to get almost any material on file in America brought to his desk for research purposes; a film and slide collection, which is being developed; and of course the regular interlibrary loan facilities of other libraries.
 Students are free to consult the library of Southern Methodist University, which contains nearly 200,000 volumes.
+The library maintains its own repair department which, in addition to mending books for the library, also makes its repair services available to the student body.